Week 1 Start 'Em, Sit 'Em: Projecting Top 10 Studs at Each Position for Openers

 10. Jordy Nelson, Green Bay Packers (vs. SEA)

 At 34 years old, Larry Fitzgerald remains one of most valuable wide receivers in fantasy football.
-The Arizona Cardinals star has posted back-to-back seasons with at least 100 receptions and 1,000 yards, He also has 15 total touchdowns during that span.
+The Arizona Cardinals star has posted back-to-back seasons with at least 100 receptions and 1,000 yards, and he has 15 total touchdowns during that span.

-If those numbers aren't good enough to convince you Fitzgerald will be one of the top performers in Week 1, Daniel Kelley of the Washington Post offered this nugget to persuade any doubters:
+If those numbers aren't good enough to convince you Fitzgerald will be one of the top performers in Week 1, Daniel Kelley of the Washington Post offered this nugget:

 "In Weeks 1-8, 2015, he averaged 13.0 fantasy points a game.
 In Weeks 10-17, 2015, he averaged 7.5 fantasy points a game.
 In Weeks 1-8, 2016, he averaged 11.6.
 In Weeks 10-17, 2016, he averaged 6.0.
 Fitzgerald is aging, and the primary way that is manifesting is in a lack of season-long stamina.
 Against a poor Detroit passing defense, here's betting he starts hot in 2017 again."